NixOS/nixpkgs/nixos/doc/manual/configuration/xfce.chapter.md

 $ xfconf-query -c xfce4-session -p /compat/LaunchGNOME -s true
 ```

-A log-out and re-log will be needed for this to take effect.
+It is necessary to logout and login again for this to take effect.